 Having an open and honest conversation, discussing your sexual health with your doctor is a good start to help guide you towards any tests or medication that you may need.

 Long-term problems can be prevented by testing for STIs early and also prevent the spreading to other partners.

 If you are worried that you may have an STI you should:

 - Not have sex with anyone.
 This will reduce the risk of spreading the disease to anyone else.

 - See a doctor or nurse as soon as possible.

 - Discuss your sexual history and international travel with the doctor or nurse as some diseases are more common in some countries.

 - If you have a positive result notify your recent partners.
 They may also be infected and unaware.

-Fleet Street Clinic offers a discreet and trusted sexual health service including confidential sexual health advice, instant testing, and comprehensive STD screening.
+Fleet Street Clinic offers a discreet and trusted sexual health service including confidential sexual health advice, instant testing, and comprehensive STI screening.